-In sole custody arrangements, one parent will have the children living with them full-time or at least 255 overnights a year, and the other parent will be entitled to visitation.
+In sole legal and physical custody arrangements, one parent will have the children living with them full-time or at least 255 overnights a year, and the other parent will be entitled to visitation.
 Visitation is usually set to at least a minimum of 86 overnights per year.
 This usually includes a mix of weekends, holidays, and school breaks.
 With sole legal custody, the parent who was awarded sole physical custody will have the right to make all necessary decisions for the child on their own.
 While the primary parent does not have to seek consent for their decision from the non-custodial parent, they must share the information as the other parent has the right to know.
 This type of custody arrangement is not very often used and is primarily reserved for cases where one of the parents is perceived by the court as unfit or unable to care for the children.

 Split custody is an infrequent occurrence in the judicial system and occurs when two or more children in the household are split up between parents.
 In this situation, each parent would receive sole and physical custody of one of the children.
 This type of custody is used when the court deems that it is in the best interest of the children to live separately each with a different parent.
 These cases can occur in such instances as siblings that do not get along, a child who has a lot of anger against one parent, or a child who have mental health issues that make separation a better option.

 Contact Child Custody Attorney David Pedrazas in SLC

 Divorce and child custody proceedings can be both legally and emotionally complicated.
 If you need help navigating through the Utah child custody legal process, contact the Law Offices of David Pedrazas.
 With more than 20 years experience practicing family law, Attorney David Pedrazas has the skills and experience to guide you through any child custody case.
 Call 801-263-7078 today to schedule your Legal Case Review.